macstadium/orka-integrations/Buildkite/ephemeral-agent.md

 * `ORKA_VM_NAME` - The name of the VM to be deployed.
 This should match the VM config created [earlier](#set-up-an-orka-vm-config-for-the-ephemeral-agents)
 * `ORKA_VM_USER` - User used to SSH to the VM

+## Advanced configuration

+For more information about the advanced settings you can use, see [here](template-settings.md).

 ## Using the Buildkite agent

 Once the setup of the Buildkite agent is finished, you can run your CI/CD pipelines in Orka.